DavidJalisevs/BioPrincipleAssignment2/README.md

 ## Instructions for Reproduction

 1. Download the dataset from the provided link.
+2. Set your OWN directory name in here(line 7-8):
+setwd("C:/Users/jalis/Downloads")
+path  = "C:/Users/jalis/Downloads"
-2. Untar the folder and extract the files.
+3. Untar the folder and extract the files.
-3. Execute the R code in `Assignment_Code.R` for step-by-step analysis.
+4. Execute the R code in `Assignment_Code.R` for step-by-step analysis.

-Feel free to explore the code and adapt it to your needs!
+Feel free to explore the code

 ---

-*Note: Detailed analysis results and additional discussions are available in the full report document.*
+*Note: Detailed analysis results are in the full report document.*